 Entry Level Volunteer Roles Available in Woodbury - No experience necessary, new volunteers welcomed.

 Cat Adoption Support: Volunteers working in Cat Adoption Support provide two important roles in helping to fulfill our mission.
 The first is customer assistance on the adoption floor, helping connect animals in our care to their new forever homes.
 The second is animal socialization and cleaning that helps keep our animals happy, healthy and adoptable.
-We are in need of volunteers Saturdays and 3-6pm on Wednesdays.
+We are in need of volunteers Saturdays, 12-3 on Tuesdays and 3-6pm on Wednesdays.

 Dog Walker: Volunteers provide dogs waiting for adoption with needed exercise and socialization.
 Volunteers take dogs out for 15 minute walks every shift as well as help to clean kennels.
 This provides the dogs with the socialization, exercise, and potty breaks needed to keep them happy and healthy.
 We are seeking morning daytime volunteers Monday through Friday.
 Currently, we are seeking volunteers weekdays from 8-10 a.m., Fridays from 12-3 p.m. and 3-6 p.m.

 Training Support: One of the ways in which Animal Humane Society engages the community to help the animals is by providing training and behavior programming.
 These programs create well-behaved and manageable pets, which are more likely to stay in their current homes and less likely to end up in the shelter system.
 Through this work, volunteers working with the training department play a pivotal support role in keeping animals in their homes.
 No experience required.
 Currently there are no openings for this role at our Woodbury site.